RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - **East:** making money with money, through investing, trading, and complicated financial instruments such as bonds.
 It represents wealth.
 - **Green light:** symbolizes Gatsby's love for Daisy, and his hopes for the future.
 Daisy is, just like the green light at the end of her dock, something he can reach toward, but never quite reaches.
 His love for Daisy can be a metaphor for the American Dream, and thus the green light can be a metaphor for how immigrants see the US.
 - **Dr. TJ Eckleburg's faded eyes:** the eyes on the billboard can represent God staring down at and "judging American society as a moral wasteland."
 The weathering can represent the breakdown of religious institutions, and the secularisation of society.
 The weathered advert can also represent the "superficiality of wealth and fame"; Gatsby seemed to have _everything_, but in the end he only has one friend who bothered to call (Nick).

+### Discussion questions

+- **What is the significance of the title "The Great Gatsby"?
+How does it reflect the themes and characters in the story?**

 ## Animal Farm